There’s nothing like pregnancy for old wives’ tales. Here’s what to believe – and what to take with a pinch of salt (or gherkin, craving dependent)…

 The verdict: Myth.
 Cravings can be a sign of things your body needs, for example wanting to chew ice can mean a low-iron level (MayoClinic, 2018).
 But they aren’t a gender predictor.

-The only real gender predictor in fact is a skilled sonographer and a scan room.
+The only real predictor of your baby's sex is a skilled sonographer and a scan room.

 This page was last reviewed in May 2018.